swiftlang/swift-evolution/proposals/NNNN-single-quoted-code-unit-literals.md

 //  warning: addition of two single-quoted literal expressions
 ```

-To silence the warning, one of the operands must be parenthesized with an `as UInt8` or `as UInt16` annotation.
+To silence the warning, one of the operands must be parenthesized with an `as Int8`, `as UInt8`, or `as UInt16` annotation.

 ```swift
 let _:UInt8 = '1' + ('1' as UInt8)